thanujkumar/react-app/Notes.md

 Next add **release.config.js** to contain semantic release info

 After this we make a pull-request with feat: ... to develop, and from UI merge develop to master to check semantic release happen for feat:

+Next is adding ./build and ./coverage assets as zip and making it available as part of the release when merged to master

+So total process is branch -> PR to Develop -> Merge to Develop -> PR to Master -> Merge to Master